 - you previously had a baby diagnosed with GBS infection

-- your waters break after 37 weeks and you know you carry GBS (in such cases, you’ll be offered induction to reduce the time your baby is exposed to GBS.
+- your waters break after 37 weeks (before your contractions start) and you know you carry GBS (in such cases, you’ll be offered induction to reduce the time your baby is exposed to GBS.
 You can accept or decline induction)

 - you develop any infection during labour, even if it is not confirmed that you carry GBS